alex-georgiou/wordpress-plugin-stats-scraper/README.md

 - `date`: The current date
 - `version`: The most recent plugin version
 - `installsActive`: The current number of installs (rounded to 100's)
-- `installsYesterday`: The number of yesterday's new installs
+- `downloadsYesterday`: The number of yesterday's new downloads
-- `installsTotal`: The number of total installs
+- `downloadsTotal`: The number of total downloads
 - `issuesMonthTotal`: The number of support issues reported in the last month
 - `issuesMonthResolved`: The number of resolved support issues in the last month